cowprotocol/loot/docs/types/loot.md

 1. The `receiver` _MUST_ be a deploy [`Safe`](https://safe.global).
 2. The `receiver` _MUST_ have their Safe's fallback handler set to the [`ExtensibleFallbackHandler`](https://github.com/cowprotocol/composable-cow).
 3. The `receiver` _MUST_ have set `ComposableCoW` as the domain verifier for the `GPv2Settlement` EIP-712 domain.
+4. The `receiver` _MUST_ match that which the zk-SNARK proof was generated for.

 ## Data Structure